-I like to provide buyers with a road map of the whole deal so they know exactly what to expect.
+I like to supply buyers with an outline of the entire deal so they'll understand exactly what they can expect.

 Below are my nine steps to purchasing a home.

 When you're ready to get started, simply contact me here or e-mail me at .
 I'm glad to address questions you have regarding this information.

 There are plenty of things you'll want to do before you start searching for a home.

 You'll probably want to form a checklist of features you need to have, get a feeling for what school districts you'd like to live in, and begin planning your budget.

 A good rule to go by is that your mortgage payment should be less than or around 30 percent of your monthly income.